 An auction that is conducted on the premises of the property being sold.

 A bidder who is physically participating at the auction venue.

 To submit a maximum bid that is higher than another buyer's maximum bid.

 Terms used by the auctioneer when an item fails to reach its reserve at auction.

 Specified date and time a property is available for prospective buyer viewing and audits in advance of the sale.
 Also known as open house or inspection.

 An important part of the authentication process, provenance establishes the chain of ownership back (if possible) to the date an item was created.
 Provenance can significantly impact the value of an object.

-A detailed description and the current value of the property prepared by the auctioneer's staff.
-Valuations, which differ from auction estimates, are used for a variety of needs, including charitable contribution, collateral loans, estate taxes, estate planning, and insurance.
+A detailed description and the current value of the property are prepared by the auctioneer's staff.
+Valuations, which differ from auction estimates, are used for a variety of needs, including charitable contributions, collateral loans, estate taxes, estate planning, and insurance.